 The pump should always be located as near as possible to the suction supply.
 Install the unit close to the source of the liquid to be pumped.

-It is desired to simplify the suction and discharge piping layout.
+Simplify the suction and discharge piping layout.
 When selecting the location, be sure to allow adequate space for operation as well as for maintenance operations involving dismantling and inspections of parts.